A Nivat Theorem for Weighted Alternating Automata over Commutative Semirings: Weighted alternating finite automata

+We would like to point out: while the construction described in the proof of Property (iv) also works for \wfa the resulting automaton does not have to be a \wfa.

 In \cite{KOSTOLANYI20181} the transition function and the initial polynomial are not allowed to contain constants.
 This corresponds to the property that runs are not allowed to terminate before the entire word is read.
-Since it will ease later constructions, we allowed constants in our definition.
-Nevertheless, as Lemma \ref{1Lmm} (ii) shows, the introduction of constants does not increase expressiveness since it is possible to simulate terminating transitions by \glqq deadlock\grqq-states.
+Since it will help with several constructions, we allowed constants in our definition.
+Nevertheless, as Lemma \ref{1Lmm} (ii) shows, the introduction of constants does not increase expressiveness since it is possible to simulate terminating transitions by ``deadlock''-states.

 We say a \wafa $\wafaa$ is \textit{equalized} if all monomials occurring in $\delta$ have the same degree.